Polanco, Newman lead Pirates to 10-2 romp over Giants

 Giants manager Gabe Kapler had outfielder Mike Tauchman pitch the ninth to spare the bullpen.
 Tauchman allowed one run and three hits.

-Pirates starter Wil Crowe (2-5) held San Francisco to two runs and four hits hits in 5 1/3 innings while striking out a career-high nine strikeouts and four walks.
+Pirates starter Wil Crowe (2-5) held San Francisco to two runs and four hits in 5 1/3 innings while striking out a career-high nine and issuing one walk.

 Gausman, one of the NL’s top starters much of the season, absorbed his third loss in four decisions.
 He gave up six runs and eight hits while walking four and striking out six in 4 1/3 innings.